rgk/simple-redis-session/README.md

 # simple-redis-session
 Simple redis based sessions.

-Good for storing session ids with Express.js for example.
+Good for storing and retriving session data quickly.
+Can work with Express.js sessions.